Lechlade to Newbridge

 Shifford Lock and Grafton

 This section of the river becomes increasingly winding, with the Thames Path occasionally diverting away from the riverbank.
 You’ll pass Shifford Lock, one of the more remote locks on the Thames, set amid farmland with no vehicular access.
-It’s a good place to stop for a break, with benches and a footbridge.
+It’s a good place to stop for a break, with a few benches nearby.

 Near Shifford, you’ll pass the tiny hamlet of Grafton.
-There are no shops or pubs here, but it adds a rural character to the route, with its scattered farmhouses and glimpses of village life.
+There are no shops or pubs here, but it’s still a nice place to pass through with its scattered farmhouses and glimpses of rural village life.

 Arriving at Newbridge

-The pubs here – The Rose Revived and The Maybush – are popular with walkers and boaters alike.
+The pubs here (The Rose Revived and The Maybush) are popular with walkers and boaters alike.
 This is a great place to rest, enjoy a meal, and take in views of the river from the terrace.
+From here, the next section of the Thames Path goes onwards towards Oxford.